Did you know? Lobster, seal, and swans were on the Pilgrims' menu at that first Thanksgiving feast which lasted for over three days in 1621.

-The information contained in this report does not purport to be a complete description of the securities, markets, or developments referred to in this material.
+Investment products are: Not deposits.
+Not FDIC or NCUA Insured.
+Not guaranteed by the financial institution.
+Subject to risk.
+May Lose Value.The information contained in this report does not purport to be a complete description of the securities, markets, or developments referred to in this material.
 This material is being provided for information purposes only and is not a complete description, nor is it a recommendation.
 The information has been obtained from sources considered to be reliable, but we do not guarantee that the foregoing material is accurate or complete.
 Any opinions are those of McGee Wealth Management and not necessarily those of Raymond James.
 There is no guarantee that these statements, opinions or forecasts provided herein will prove to be correct. .
 Investing involves risk and you may incur a profit or loss regardless of strategy selected.
 The S&P 500 is an unmanaged index of 500 widely held stocks that is generally considered representative of the U.S. stock market.
 The Dow Jones Industrial Average (DJIA), commonly known as “The Dow” is an index representing 30 stock of companies maintained and reviewed by the editors of the Wall Street Journal.
 The NASDAQ composite is an unmanaged index of securities traded on the NASDAQ system.
-Keep in mind that individuals cannot invest directly in any index, and index performance does not include transaction costs or other fees, which will affect actual investment performance.
 Individual investor's results will vary.
 Past performance does not guarantee future results.
 This information is not intended as a solicitation or an offer to buy or sell any security referred to herein.
 Asset allocation and diversification do not ensure a profit or guarantee against loss.
-Investing in emerging markets can be riskier than investing in well-established foreign markets.
-Investing involves risk and investors may incur a profit or a loss.
-Sector investments are companies engaged in business related to a specific sector.
-They are subject to fierce competition and their products and services may be subject to rapid obsolescence.
-There are additional risks associated with investing in an individual sector, including limited diversification.
-Links are being provided for information purposes only.
-Raymond James is not affiliated with and does not endorse, authorize or sponsor any of the listed websites or their respective sponsors.
-Raymond James is not responsible for the content of any website or the collection or use of information regarding any websites's users and/or members.